 Why do we go back there?

-There are many reasons to return to the Moon: above all, scientific research and soft power (in the last century the symbol of the US flag has determined the absolute primacy of Western science in the collective imagination).
+There are many reasons to return to the Moon: above all, scientific research and soft power (in the last century the symbol of the US flag determined the absolute primacy of Western science in the collective imagination).

 The obstacles to building a functioning reactor could be removed by the middle of this century, and this renewed space race could further advance the times.